Fusion-Power-Plant-Framework/eqdsk/docs/index.md

 # Introduction

-The `eqdsk` pacakge provides a convenient interface to eqdsk files.
+The `eqdsk` package provides a convenient interface to eqdsk files.

 It can read and write .eqdsk (g-eqdsk) and .json formats.